 Like their 9500ci forebear, both versions of the Escort Max Ci include what Escort politely calls laser "shifters", the only defense against light-based technology.
 These are an upgraded design claimed to offer protection from the few variable-pulse laser guns able to outwit laser jammers.

 Otherwise identical, the Max Ci 360 comes with two extra laser jammers, for the rear, and a rear radar antenna.
-This lets it indicate whether a radar or laser threat is coming from the front or rear, a feature introduced on the Max 360 windshield-mounted model.
-In theory at least, the extra hardware will also allow it to counter lasers targeting the back of the vehicle.
+This lets it indicate whether a radar or laser threat is coming from the front or rear, something introduced on the Max 360 windshield-mounted model.

 The Max Ci and Max Ci 360 feature sets are identical except for display options.
 With its rear radar antenna, the Max Ci 360 can offer seven settings for displaying alerts.
 Learn more about the advanced display options.